 And since I live in my daughter and son-in-law’s basement, and they aren’t all in love with my kitty friends, I even made a place for Beany and Jiff to eat that is more out-of-the-way than before.

 I found some hookey suction cups and tacked a shower rack in the window for the my Dove soap and scrub brush.
-The handmade soaps I hang in crocheted mesh bags to keep them from getting mushy.
+The Serenity bath bar I hang in crocheted mesh bags to keep them from getting mushy.
 Razors go in a suction cup toothbrush holder to keep them from sitting in water–they last twice as long that way.

 Yeah, I’m feeling pretty darn clever right about now.